 The agency will notify the complainant, respondent and interviewed witnesses when the investigation is closed.

-A closure letter will be sent to the complainant informing them that the investigation is closed.
+A written notice will be sent to the complainant informing them that the investigation is closed.
 The agency or designee will inform the complainant if any part of a complaint is substantiated, and that appropriate action will be taken to address the behavior or conduct.
 The complainant will not be given the specifics of the action.

-A closure letter will be sent to the respondent in any investigation in which the respondent is not notified of the outcome through some other process (i.e., letter of expectation or formal discipline).
-The closure letter will include whether the complaint was substantiated or not.
+A written notice will be sent to the respondent in any investigation in which the respondent is not notified of the outcome through some other process (i.e., letter of expectation or formal discipline).
+The written notice will include whether the complaint was substantiated or not.

-Interviewed current state employee witnesses will be sent a closure letter notifying the witness that the investigation is closed.
+Interviewed current state employee witnesses will be sent a written notice notifying the witness that the investigation is closed.
 Details of the outcome of the investigation shall not be shared with witnesses unless required by law.

 Timely and appropriate action will be taken if some or all of the allegations in a complaint are substantiated.